hou80houzhu/brightjs/README.md

 install the chrome extenstion and debug the samples.

-> Run packet samples,you should deployment the samples before accessing from a browser,you can not open directly from the local.
+> Run axesjs samples,you should deployment the samples before accessing from a browser,you can not open directly from the local.

 ##Read More...